What is a compound annual growth rate (CAGR)?

 CAGR is not the true return but a representational number.
 An investment generally cannot grow at the same return each year.
 However, for comparison with alternative investments, CAGR is used.

-What is a good CAGR percentage?
+What is considered a good CAGR percentage?

 Compounded annual growth rate (CAGR) shows how much an investment grows over a specific period.
 Simply put, it is the average return an investor earns on the investments after a given interval.
 CAGR takes into account the duration of investment and computes the returns.
 It is an approximate rate at which an investment would grow if there isn’t any volatility.